-There is no foreground or background.
-The hypersmooth surfaces resist any impressionistic sanctuary.
+Ultimately there is no foreground or background.
+The hyper smooth surfaces resist any impressionistic sanctuary.
 The fast, sinuous marks that cut across the color are not weighted with the fragility of the human hand.
 But the marks are familiar, at least for anyone who has spent time in front of a graphics software program, and they are made by hand.

 Nevertheless, Elrod’s mediation still happens with his use of the mouse between him and the machine.
 ‘I’m very comfortable with the screen,’ he says.
 ‘For me, it’s a very natural way to draw.
 The space is a screen instead of a window.’

 When Elrod first began showing in New York in 2000, he was perceived cautiously as a curious talent.
-In the past year, the art world seems to have caught on to his prognostic experimentation.
-That might have to do with our increasing comfort with the screen and our changing relationship with digital intermediaries.
-But still, to see an Elrod up close is not to see an inferior rendition of a Photoshop file.
+Although, in the past year, the art world seems to have caught on to his prognostic experimentation.
+In fact, that might have to do with our increasing comfort with the screen and our changing relationship with digital intermediaries.
+After all, to see an Elrod up close is not to see an inferior rendition of a Photoshop file.
 It is to witness the points at which the human hand tirelessly works the surface to leave a clean trace.

 Overall Elrod’s paintings may be the least convertible artworks for a web browser.